Scott Holm scored Air Force's only goal

 A.J.
-Reid scored Air Force's only goal; Falcons are 1-3 overall this season
+Reid scored AFA's only goal as Falcons fall to 4-8-2 overall this season

 A short conversation with coach Frank Serratore makes your pulse race a little faster.
 His enthusiasm and energy for Air Force hockey are that powerful.
 As the fourth head coach in the 46 years of Air Force hockey, Serratore was in his office less than a week when he pointed out what it would take to turn the program around.

 "We want to be the hardest working team in the country," Serratore said.
 "We want to have a team full of over-achievers.
 Not everyone is blessed with outstanding ability, but everyone can work hard and play with pride and spirit."

 Serratore enters his 18th season at Air Force with a 293-277-62 record at the Academy.
 He has an overall mark of 342-369-71 in 21 seasons as a college head coach.
 Not only has Serratore turned the Falcon program around, he has turned it into a legitimate national contender with five conference championships and five NCAA appearances in the last eight years.

 Last season, Air Force posted a 21-14-4 overall record, marking the fifth time in the last seven years the team has won 20 or more games.
 The Falcons were 15-9-3 in the AHA and placed third, but was defeated in the AHA Quarterfinals by Niagara.
 The Falcons won the inaugural Pikes Peak Trophy by beating Colorado College, 3-1, at the World Arena.
 Air Force also won the Ledyard Bank Classic, hosted by Dartmouth, by defeating 16th-ranked Northeastern and fourth-ranked Providence.
 For the first time since 2001, the Falcons swept Army at West Point.